 We are one of the most specialised law firms advising on distressed debt transactions, acquisition of corporate debt, loan portfolios and restructuring debt processes.
 We have been chosen by major international and prestigious funds and have advised either the distressed/special situations funds (as a purchaser), or the financial institution (as a seller) in many significant deals.
-Among others, some recent transactions include Project Makalu, March, Chicago, Sound and Niseko (Hokkaido, Sapporo, Carport/Sagunto), clearly showing the Spanish bank's interest in cleaning up its balance sheets and international investors' interest in Spanish assets.
+Among others, some recent transactions include Project Louvre, Project Higgs, Project Aurora, Project Explorer, Project Kingfisher and Project Alcazar, clearly showing the Spanish banks' interest in cleaning up their balance sheets and international investors' interest in Spanish assets.